awsdocs/amazon-sns-developer-guide/doc_source/sms_stats_usage.md

 # Viewing Daily SMS Usage Reports<a name="sms_stats_usage"></a>

 You can monitor your SMS deliveries by subscribing to daily usage reports from Amazon SNS\.
-For each day that you send at least one SMS message, Amazon SNS delivers a usage report as a CSV file to the specfied Amazon S3 bucket\.
+For each day that you send at least one SMS message, Amazon SNS delivers a usage report as a CSV file to the specified Amazon S3 bucket\.
 It takes 24 hours for the SMS usage report to be available in the S3 bucket\.

 **Topics**
 + [Daily Usage Report Information](#daily_usage_info)